"I don't even know where to begin with how fantastic our experience has been with the Learning Center and the

 What Teri really loves to do is teach.
-She has found opportunities to do so for the past ten years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
+She has found opportunities to do so for the past eleven years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
 Teri earned a B.S. in Computer Science and worked as a computer system engineer, corporate trainer, and project manager before becoming a mother.
 Teri is a computer geek at heart, and now that her children are grown, she is excited to have the opportunity to bring Tapestry to life online for students around the corner and around the world!
 We know you will find that her unique blend of enthusiasm for teaching and tech-savvy approach makes her a lively and engaging discussion leader.
 She and her husband have graduated four great kids, and live outside Saginaw, Michigan.

 Melanie Smith hails from the great northern plains of North Dakots.
 Her husband retired from the Navy a couple of years ago and is now working in the oil business, which is booming in North Dakota... hence the family's recent relocation.
 Melanie has four children, two of which are TOG graduates living on their own and two still at home in school.
 Melanie has been teaching Tapestry in virtual and local co-ops since 2005 and joined the LLC teaching staff in the fall of 2011.
 She has taught rhetoric and dialectic classes in both History and Literature throughout all four year plans of Tapestry.
 She also owns and manages TOGLooseThreads, an "unofficial" Tapestry Yahoo Group which ministers to over 2,000 families worldwide.
 Melanie feels passionate about Tapestry and feels blessed to be a part of what God is doing through the Lampstand Learning Center.